luke-o-brien/Project-3-MERN-Backend/README.md

 - Have automated tests for at least one RESTful resource on the back-end.

-Code Installation:
+### Code Installation

-Clone or download this repo
+1. Clone or download this repo
-Install dependencies in terminal with command: npm i Run mongoose in your computers terminal with the comand mongos within the backend file run command: npm i
+2. Install dependencies in terminal with command: npm i
+3. Run mongoose in your computers terminal with the comand mongos
+4. within the backend file run command: npm i
-Clone or download the Frontend repo
+5. Clone or download the Frontend repo
-Install dependencies in terminal with command: npm i start then start server with terminal command: npm start
+6. Install dependencies in terminal with command: npm i start then start server with terminal command: npm start

 <div id='planning-Whiteboarding-and-project-management'></div>